intuition-dev/mbCLIx/docsSrc/src/amp.md

 ### AMP page validation

-You can test your AMP page on validation errors online here, type in the unput field the page that is needed to be validated (note that you need to enter url to your amp page, eg: `http://example/about/m.html`):
+You can test your AMP page on validation errors online here, type in the unput field the page that is needed to be validated (note that you need to enter url to your AMP page, eg: `http://example/about/m.html`):

         https://search.google.com/test/amp

-or you can validate amp page directly in browser by adding this string to the end of your page's url, eg:
+or you can validate AMP page directly in browser by adding this string to the end of your page's url, eg:

         http://example/about/m.html#development=1

 If you're validating page in browser, open browser's console and it will show you whether the page has validation errors or validation is successful.
-Or if you're validating amp page through [search.google.com](https://search.google.com/test/amp) it will show you the results of validation under the input field on the same page.
+Or if you're validating AMP page through [search.google.com](https://search.google.com/test/amp) it will show you the results of validation under the input field on the same page.

 In the [next tutorial ](/tags/) you will learn about Components.
 NEXT: Go to [Components](/tags/).